-Plan Category Number of Securities to be Issued Upon Exercise of Outstanding Options, Warrants and Rights Weighted Average Exercise Price of Outstanding Options, Warrants and Rights Number of Securities Available for Future Issuance Under Equity Compensation Plans Equity compensation plans approved by security holders (1) 3,454,374(2) \$6.85 1,314,580(3)(4) Equity compensation plans not approved by security holders Total 3,454,374 \$6.85 1,314,580
+Plan Category Number of Securities to be Issued Upon Exercise of Outstanding Options, Warrants and Rights Ex eighted Average xercise Price of Outstanding Options, Warrants and Rights Number of Securities Available for Future Issuance Under Equity Compensation Plans Equity compensation plans approved by security holders (1) 4,139,100 (2) \$ 9.23 1,293,688 (3)(4) Equity compensation plans not approved by security holders = - - Total 4,139,100 \$ 9.23 1,293,688

 - (1) Consists of our 2021 Plan, 2018 Plan, and 2021 Employee Stock Purchase Plan, or ESPP.
 Following our initial public offering, we have not and will not grant any awards under our 2018 Plan, but all outstanding awards under the 2018 Plan will continue to be governed by their existing terms.
-The shares of common stock underlying any awards granted under the 2018 Plan or 2021 Plan that are forfeited, canceled, reacquired by us prior to vesting, satisfied without the issuance of stock, or otherwise terminated (other than by exercise) and the shares of common stock that are withheld upon exercise of a stock option or settlement of such award to cover the exercise price or tax withholding will be added to the shares of common stock available for issuance under the 2021 Plan. - (2) Includes 3,454,374 shares of common stock issuable upon the exercise of outstanding options.
-Does not include shares of restricted stock as they have been reflected in our total shares outstanding. - (3) As of December 31, 2021, there were 1,084,580 shares available for future issuance under the 2021 Plan and 230,000 shares available for future issuance under the ESPP. - (4) The 2021 Plan provides that the number of shares reserved and available for issuance under the plan will automatically increase each January 1, beginning on January 1, 2022, by an amount equal to the lesser of (i) 4% of the total number of outstanding shares of our common stock on the last trading day in December in the prior year or (ii) such lesser number as determined by our board of directors.
-On January 1, 2022, the number of shares available for issuance under the 2021 Plan increased automatically by 976,415 shares pursuant to this provision.
+The shares of common stock underlying any awards granted under the 2018 Plan or 2021 Plan that are forfeited, canceled, reacquired by us prior to vesting, satisfied without the issuance of stock, or otherwise terminated (other than by exercise) and the shares of common stock that are withheld upon exercise of a stock option or settlement of such award to cover the exercise price or tax withholding will be added to the shares of common stock available for issuance under the 2021 Plan. - (2) Includes 4,110,219 shares of common stock issuable upon the exercise of outstanding options and 28,881 shares of common stock issuable upon the settlement of outstanding restricted stock unit awards.
+Does not include shares of restricted stock as they have been reflected in our total shares outstanding. - (3) As of December 31, 2022, there were 1,077,557 shares available for future issuance under the 2021 Plan and 216,131 shares available for future issuance under the ESPP. - (4) The 2021 Plan provides that the number of shares reserved and available for issuance under the plan will automatically increase each January 1, beginning on January 1, 2022, by an amount equal to the lesser of (i) 4% of the total number of outstanding shares of our common stock on the last trading day in December in the prior year or (ii) such lesser number as determined by our board of directors.
+On January 1, 2023, the number of shares available for issuance under the 2021 Plan increased automatically by 988,918 shares pursuant to this provision.
 This increase is not reflected in the table above.
-The ESPP provides that the number of shares reserved and available for issuance will automatically increase each January 1, beginning on January 1, 2022, by an amount equal to the lesser of (i) 1% of the total number of outstanding shares of our common stock on the last trading day in December in the prior year, or (ii) such lesser number as determined by the our board of directors.
-Our board of directors elected to forgo the annual increase to the ESPP in 2022.
+The ESPP provides that the number of shares reserved and available for issuance will automatically increase each January 1, beginning on January 1, 2022, by an amount equal to the lesser of (i) 1% of the total number of outstanding shares of our common stock on the last trading day in December in the prior year, or (ii) such lesser number as determined by our board of directors.
+On January 1, 2023, the number of shares available for issuance under the ESPP increased automatically by 247,229 shares pursuant to this provision.
+This increase is not reflected in the table above.